Students may choose from a diploma or degree program in Human Services Technology.

 |Majors/Programs with Potential Occupations||Job Openings Projected To Year 2014 in Pee Dee WDB Region||Average % Total Job Openings In This Region||Est. Salary Range +/-|

 |Social/Human Services Assistant||220||0.33%||$28,339|

-The Human Services Associate Degree program requires 250 hours of clinical work experience (12 hours weekly) during the final semester, where students work at a clinical site of their choosing.
+The Human Services Associate Degree program requires 400 hours of clinical work experience in two semesters, where students work at a clinical site of their choosing.
 In the clinical setting, students work directly with clients to gain practical experience in their area of interest.
 Every effort is made to pair the student with the desired clinical area.